 Carpal Tunnel Syndrome

-Carpal tunnel syndrome occurs when the tissues surrounding the flexor tendons in the wrist swell and put pressure on the median nerve.
+Carpal tunnel syndrome is a common source of hand numbness and pain.
+Carpal tunnel syndrome occurs when the tissues surrounding the flexor tendons in the wrist swell and put pressure on the median nerve as it passes through the hand.
 These tissues are called the synovium.
 The synovium lubricates the tendons and makes it easier to move the fingers.

 When this swelling of the synovium occurs, it narrows the confined space of the carpal tunnel and over time crowds the nerve.
 The median nerve provides sensation to your thumb, pointer finger, middle finger, and part of your ring finger.

 The wrist pain you feel is due to the pressure from the synovium onto the median nerve.
 The cause of this tissue inflammation can vary but it is an underlying cause of swelling in the wrist which can also obstruct blood flow.